topherCantrell/computerarcheology/content/TRS80/Pyramid/Code.md

 ; --  "---------------,A"  0D  ; Must be "MOV x,A" where x is B,C,D,E,H,L,M,A
 ; 12  "0000  -----------"  --  ; Double-space means no label, and we know the length (10)

-; Used in input parsing

-EndOfInputBuffer:
+OnePastInput: ; Really UNUSED, but having this makes a label reference above
-467A: 00 ; Never written to
+467A: 00

 noun:
 467B: 00